tlilov/REST-API/README.md

 Step 3.
 In the implementation class create the proper query, based on the API Access Urls: https://api.hawksearch.info/api/

 Step 4.
-Load and map the results from the query into the proper corrensponding client objects.
+Load and map the results from the query into the proper corresponding client objects.

 Step 5.
 Provide logging and error handling around each API method call.